Henrik Kacser

-Henrik Kacser FRSE (22 September 1918 – 13 March 1995) was a Romanian-born biochemist and geneticist who worked in Britain in the 20th century.
+Henrik Kacser FRSE (22 September 1918 – 13 March 1995) was a Austro-Hungarian-born biochemist and geneticist who worked in Britain in the 20th century.
 Kacser's achievements have been recognised by his election to the Royal Society of Edinburgh in 1990, by an honorary doctorate of the University of Bordeaux II in 1993.

 Early life

-Henrik Kacser was born in Câmpina, Romania, in 1918 to Olga and Soma Kacser, an engineer, both of Austro-Hungarian descent.
+Henrik Kacser was born in Câmpina, Romania, in 1918 to Olga and Soma Kacser, an engineer, both Austro-Hungarian.
 The family moved to Berlin, where Henrik went to the Tretscher School.

 Before World War II, for educational reasons he moved to Belfast, Northern Ireland, where he did his undergraduate (BSc 1940, MSc 1942) and postgraduate work (PhD 1949) at the Queen's University of Belfast.
 There he studied chemistry, specialising in physical chemistry as a postgraduate student.
 He went to the University of Edinburgh in 1952 as a Nuffield Fellow under a scheme to introduce physical scientists into biology.
 This was to become the start of his work as a geneticist/biochemist.
 He earned the Diploma of Animal Genetics, and in 1955 he was appointed to the rank of Lecturer in the Department of Genetics at the University of Edinburgh.